goldenratio/type-transform/npm/type-transform/README.md

 ### Releasing NPM Package(s)

-- Run `node ./build-dependencies.js` - This will build OS specific npm packages
+- Run `./build-dependencies.js` - This will build OS specific npm packages

-- Run `./publish.sh <VERSION>` - This will publish those binaries and root package to NPM
+- Run `./publish.sh <VERSION>` - (example: `./publish.sh 0.1.2`) This will publish those binaries and root package to NPM.
+The previous build step will print version, that needs to be published.